 - get permission to send them a single email (e.g.“Write your email information here and I’ll send you a coupon for free shipping!”)

 - send them a single email with what you promised and a call-to-action asking them to join your newsletter list with a link to your signup page

 - never bug them again if they don’t sign up

-(If you send emails via Gmail but don’t want to send them individually, please make sure to bcc: the recipients otherwise people will be pissed that you just revealed their email address to a bunch of strangers.)
+(If you send a one-time group email via Gmail, please make sure to bcc: the recipients.
+Otherwise, people will be pissed that you revealed their email address to a bunch of strangers.)

 Regardless of how you do it, here’s my template you can customize:

 It was great meeting you at [NAME OF THE EVENT].
 I promised you [WHAT I PROMISED], so here it is!

 Each Thursday, I send out an email to creative business owners like you.
 In it, I share my knowledge and experiences on building a thriving creative business.
 Each week, you also get the chance to vote on which question I’ll answer during my Friday Facebook Live series!
 My goal is to be your friendly legal eagle helping you create your own path to success, however, you define it.